adatamahan/kunskapskontroll_2_24.09_python/README.md

 ## Contents
 - main.py : main script that imports the other scripts and executes the flow<br>
-- load_from_repo.py : a script that imports texts from the repository https://github.com/kb-dk/public-adl-text-sources <br>
+- load_from_repo.py : a script that unpacks .xml files and imports texts into a directory <br>
 - text_processor.py : a script that processes the texts and returns a DataFrame with various text statistics <br>
 - data_handlar.py :  a script that saves or reads DataFrames to a SQlite database<br>